danielbarnes175/SonsOfOrdson/README.md

 #### ***Build***

-`npm run build` will create the `story.html` file, which you can open to test your game.
+`npm run build` will create the `dist/index.html` file, which you can open to test the game.
 I recommend using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) plugin for vscode.

 - Note: After each change, you must rebuild the game.